ATTPC/Spyral/README.md

 - In job environments (SLURM, etc.), you won't want to have the typical progress display provided by Spyral.
 Set the `disable_display` argument of `start_pipeline` to `False` in this case.
 - In general, it is best if the number of data files to be processed is evenly divisible by the number of processors.
 Otherwise, by necessity, the work load will be uneven across the processors.
 - Spyral will sometimes run fewer processes than requested.
 This is usually in the case where the number of requested processors is greater than the number of files to be processed.
+- You will want to limit the number of threads available to BLAS, OpenMP, etc. using environment variables, typically stored in a `.env` file.

 ### Logs and Output